 Data Technology

-The Data Technology Program prepares students for roles in technology, finance, healthcare, ecommerce, manufacturing and more.
+The Data Technology program prepares students for roles in technology, finance, healthcare, ecommerce, manufacturing and more.
 The competency-based curriculum provides training through real-world simulations, personalized mentoring, and practical coursework.
 Students develop skills in initiating data projects, sourcing information, transforming datasets, analyzing data, and presenting results which form an essential toolkit for the field of data analytics.

 Objectives